sleepnevercomes/everything-is-grey/README.md

 <img src="logo.png" width="1280px" alt="EVERYTHING IS GREY">

 # EVERYTHING IS GREY
-## Vanilla sprites recoloring project
+## Vanilla sprites decoloring project

 This is my first mod to mostly mess around with limited greyscale.
 It should cause no issues and work with any version of Mindustry but to use this mod is to use it at your own risk, etc.